Blue Goat CyberSMMedical Device Cybersecurity

 Do you cover the pump server / management station?

-How do you handle interoperability with hospital EHRs?
+How do you handle interoperability with hospital EHRs (BCMA, smart-pump-EHR)?

 Can you support a 510(k) Special for a cyber-only change?

-Yes - we deliver a focused delta threat model, updated SBOM, and targeted test report scoped to the cyber change so reviewers can clear it quickly.
+Yes.
+We deliver a focused delta threat model, an updated SBOM with VEX, and a targeted test report scoped to the cyber change so reviewers can clear the supplement quickly.
+The package explicitly cross-references the previously cleared submission so the delta is unambiguous, which is what 510(k) Special reviewers look for.

 Infusion pump cybersecurity